Skip to main content

 Board

-- Prepare a plan and budget for future activities for approval by the GA.
+• Suggest a plan and budget for future activities and present it at the AGM.

 General Assembly Procedures

-A chairperson and a secretary shall be elected at the beginning of the meeting.
-All decisions of the GA shall be reached by a simple majority vote of those present and voting unless stated otherwise in the Constitution or Bylaws.
+A chairperson and a secretary shall be appointed by the Board at the beginning of the meeting.
+All decisions of the GA shall be reached by a simple majority vote of those present and voting unless stated otherwise in the Constitution or By-laws.

 Duties of the GA during the AGM: